agroimpacts/nmeo/materials/assignments/nmeo_assn1.md

 - Map a VI band onto each cloudmasked collection.
 Previously we calculated NDVI.
 This time calculate EVI instead.

-- Create a smoothed EVI time series for the AOI from each image collection.
-To do the smoothing, the following functions are required:
+- Fit a harmonic regression to the EVI time series for the AOI from each image collection.
+To fit the harmonic regression, the following functions are required:

   - `construct_band_names`
   - `mask_clouds`